Recovery of Alaska plane wreckage on hold due to bad weather

 “They are ready to go as soon as they get a weather window,” he said of the team that will handle the work.

-The wreckage is in a rugged, steep area that is heavily forested, at 1,800 feet (549 meters) to 2,000 feet (610 meters) “up on the side of a mountain,” he said.
-The site is about 12 miles (19 miles) northeast of the city of Ketchikan, Johnson said.
+The wreckage is in a rugged, steep area that is heavily forested, at 1,800 feet to 2,000 feet “up on the side of a mountain,” he said.
+The site is about 12 miles northeast of the city of Ketchikan, Johnson said.

 Investigators were conducting interviews in the case, he said.